westerndigitalcorporation/cdl-tools/README.md

 bs=128k
 ioengine=libaio
 iodepth=32
+cmdprio_class=2
+cmdprio_hint=2
 cmdprio_percentage=20
-cmdprio_hint=2
 ```

 Will issue random 128KB read commands at a queue depth of 32 with 20% of the
-commands using the read duration limits descriptor 2.
+commands using the best effort priority class with duration limits descriptor 2.

 Using the *cmdprio_bssplit* option, different duration limits can be combined
 in the same workload for different percentage of commands.
 For instance, the